Paris of the East

 Coming overland or moving around Lebanon is easy via buses, and of course a rental car.
 It is totally safe to rent one, roads are very new and in great state.
 Beware there is no crossing possible into Israel, and anyone having an Israeli stamp in their passports might be declined for entering Lebanon.
 Border crossings into Syria are open however please refrain for getting anywhere near the border due to the current war situation in that country.

-Once in the city, public buses and minivans are plentiful and cover pretty much the entire Beirut and all its neighborhoods, but it’s a bit complicated to understand.
+Once in the city, public buses and minivans are plentiful and cover pretty much the entire Beirut and all its neighbourhoods, but it’s a bit complicated to understand.
 There are no set bus stops, you halt the bus and get off whenever you request, and online maps of the available routes are a bit dubious.
 The cost for a ride is between 500 and 1000 LL.
 Then if you become comfortable in the city you can aim for understanding the shared-taxis, these are called Service (pronounced the French way servees).
 They follow a set route hence you need to stop and ask the driver whenever you see one your desired destination.
 The cost for these are 2000 LL.

 Never mind, walking through the important sights is possible and your best bet to enjoy the city since it’s very compact; whereas you can always rely on getting an Uber anywhere from wherever you are although this involves having some mobile network or in proximity of an open wi-fi network.